MicrosoftDocs/azure-devops-docs/docs/project/search/functional-work-item-search.md

 [!INCLUDE [version-header](../../includes/version-tfs-2017-through-vsts.md)]

 Work Item Search is available as a built-in extension in Azure DevOps.
+For information on semantic search functions, see [Get started with Search](get-started-search.md).

 ::: moniker range=" azure-devops"